apache/linkis/CONTRIBUTING.md

 ##### 2.2.1.5 Packaging

-1. To open a complete release package, you need to modify the relevant version information in /assembly/src/main/assembly/assembly.xml in the root directory, and then execute: `mvn clean package` in the root directory;
+1. To obtain a complete release package, you need to modify the relevant version information in /assembly/src/main/assembly/assembly.xml in the root directory, and then execute: `mvn clean package` in the root directory;
-2. Open the package of each module and execute `mvn clean package` directly in the module directory.
+2. To obtain the package of each module, simple execute `mvn clean package` in the module directory.

 ### 2.3 Issue submission guidelines
 - If you still don’t know how to initiate a PR to an open source project, please refer to [About issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues)